Scottsdale Cyclist dies after hit-and-run crash

 There is likewise no place on the ACR to code for nighttime crashes whether or not a bicyclist was using required lighting equipment (a front headlight or a rear taillight/reflector).

 the helmet business was changed and made explicit.
-Some of these changes were in the 11th edition (I have only a draft), below is what is in the 12th Edition which is referred to as 2022; revised Jan 31,2021: here are the salient bits, with my emphasis added:
+Some of these changes were in the 11th edition (I have only a draft), below is what is in the 13th Edition, Revised August 2023: here are the salient bits, with my emphasis added:

 So that’s that.
 This field shows up in the database in the person table as SafetyDevice.
 Although there are still hundreds of “NOT APPLICABLE” for pedalcyclists despite being explicitly wrong, per the manual.
-There are also a couple dozen apparent oddballs like seat belts, a few unknowns, a couple dozen not reported (value of 255)
+At a few hundred, there are also more UNKNOWNS thank I would like to see.
+There are also a couple dozen apparent oddballs like seat belts, even one airbag(!).
+See comment below for sample data dump from 2010 and 2024.

 I didn’t check into the other issue regarding lighting, there’s some other fields, but only in the fatal suppleement regarding non-occupant safety devices: things like reflective clothing, lights; in any event that doesn’t get captured into the (state) database, though it presumably gets passed along into FARS.